michaelgzt/academic-kickstart/content/publication/icons18.md

 # 6 = Book chapter
 publication_types = ["1"]

+# Abstract and optional shortened version.
+abstract = ""

 # Publication name and optional abbreviated version.
 publication = "In *International Conference on Neuromorphic Systems (ICONS)*, ACM." publication_short = "In *ICONS*"

+# Does the content use math formatting?
+math = true

 # Is this a selected publication? (true/false)
 selected = false